Friday, June 20, 2025

 Models for Peace.
 There are three great peace agreements that hold in the region today.
 First, the Camp David Accords (1978) returned the Sinai to Egypt, offered complete mutual recognition of Israel and Egypt and asserted that Palestinian sovereignty in the West Bank and Gaza must be achieved.
 Second, the Israel-Jordan peace treaty (1994) offered complete mutual recognition, warm cooperation as nations, and supported the Oslo Peace process which explicitly worked towards a two-state solution and resolution of the Palestinian refugee problem.
 Third, the Abraham Accords (2020) between Israel and UAE, Bahrain, Morocco, Sudan, which set no preconditions tied to Palestine or the Palestinians, instead breaking the historic pan-Arab policy of prioritizing Palestinian sovereignty over all other concerns.
 By rejecting the intolerant form of Pro-Palestinian arguments against Israel's legitimacy, each of these agreements explicitly demonstrated that peace can be achieved through bi-lateral recognition.
 If one wishes for peace between Israelis and Palestinians, it can not be based in any narrative of injustice.
 It must work from an assumption of mutual recognition.
 Every successful peace agreement has this in common.

 Palestine Must Stand on Its Own.
 The age of mutual delegitimization must come to an end.
 Peace must come between Israel and any nation that wishes peace.
 Saudi Arabia.
 Syria.
 Lebanon.
 Oman.
 Palestine must exist in order for Israel to make peace with Palestinians.
 Palestinians can not rely on foreign advocacy or foreign legitimacy.
 It must be an expression of the Palestinian people, while asserting that Israel will continue to exist.
 That was the move of Oslo, which placed the Palestinian Authority in charge of much of the West Bank (Yehudah/Shomron).
 And that is what has kept the West Bank out of the current conflict.
-Hezbollah in the north, Houtis in the Gulf of Aqaba, Iran and Hamas all joined in the military attack on Israel since October 7th.
+Hezbollah in the north, Houtis in the Gulf of Aqaba, Iran and Hamas all joined in the military attacks on Israel since October 7th.
 The PA has sat it out, waiting for the war to end, in hope of being the diplomatic solution "after Gaza" on the path to their much hoped for Palestinian State.
 That has to count for something.
 It is the only current hope for an eventual partner for a genuine peace like the others.
 There are those who believe that is not possible.
 I have never heard them suggest a better solution.
 No one who delegitimizes Israel can be (or would want to be) a part of that peace, just as no one who delegitimizes Palestine can be (or would want to be) on the Israeli side of that peace.

 The only argue against this is an argument against peace.
 There are many who are willing to fall back on narratives that result only in the use of force.
 Many of those voices are powerful leaders in Israel.
 Others are powerful leaders in the Palestinian protest movements.
-They offer nothing but conflict or bloodshed for the forseeable future.
+They offer nothing but conflict or bloodshed for the foreseeable future.

 The final outcome, the hope for the next generation, must be peace.
-Sovereign rights, authentic legacy, legitimate aspirations to rule ones own affairs in a nation of our own.
-On these topics Palestinians and Israelis must either admit eachother's dreams or condemn the next generation to endless war.
+Sovereign rights, authentic legacy, legitimate aspirations to rule one's own affairs in a nation of our own.
+On these topics Palestinians and Israelis must either admit each other's dreams or condemn the next generation to endless war.

 Palestine matters because Israel matters.
 Israel matters because Palestine matters.